Burnt Offerings (Hamilton novel): Plot

 With tensions boiling over and supernatural forces beginning to take sides, Anita rallies her allies, including Nathaniel Graison, Damian, and Jason Schuyler, to confront the true puppeteers behind the cult.
 They discover that the cult is led by the twisted Traveler, who seeks not only ritual sacrifices but also personal vendettas against the existing supernatural order, particularly targeting Jean-Claude and Richard.

 They prepare for an explosive encounter at a remnant of an ancient temple.
-Raina and Zane, powerful associates of the Traveler, disrupt their plans to rescue Jean-Claude, leading to epic supernatural skirmishes where alliances are tested.
-The struggle forces Anita to confront her inner darkness as she taps into her necromantic powers.
+Raina and Zane, powerful associates of the Traveler, disrupt their plans to rescue Jean-Claude, leading to multiple fights breaking out.

 During the chaotic confrontation, sacrificial fires rage out of control, and the very fabric of reality feels threatened.
 With the help of unexpected unity among her allies, Anita manages to disrupt the ritual just in time, leading to a powerful confrontation against the Traveler and his minions.

 After a hard-fought battle with significant losses, Anita ultimately emerges victorious but not unscathed.
 The truth about the cult’s reach throughout the city emerges, revealing hidden complicity among certain supernatural factions.
 Jean-Claude's name is cleared, but the consequences of these events leave a lingering shadow over their relationships, pushing Anita to question her place in the world.

 In the aftermath, Anita faces the reality of her relationships, weighing the pull of her supernatural duties against her feelings for Richard and Jean-Claude.
 The story ends with a reflective moment where she realizes she can’t protect everyone and begins to embrace her duality as a necromancer and vampire hunter, hinting at the complexities of the supernatural world that lay ahead.